dimi309/small3d/README.md

 The framework supports collision detection via manually created bounding boxes.
 In order to create these in Blender for example, just place them in the preferred position over the model.
-Ideally, they should be aligned with the axes but that is not mandatory.
-It will just increase the detection accuracy.
+Ideally, they should be aligned with the axes, (but note that small3d does more than just a simple axis-aligned bounding box collision detection).

 ![Bounding boxes](img/boundingboxes.png)

 Export the bounding boxes to a Wavefront file separately from the model.
 You can do this if you "save as" a new file after placing the boxes and deleting the original model.
-During export, only set the options **Apply Modifiers**, **Include Edges**, **Objects as OBJ Objects** and **Keep Vertex Order**.
+During export, only set the options **Apply Modifiers**, **Objects as OBJ Objects** and **Keep Vertex Order**.
 On the contrary to what is the case when exporting the model itself, more than one bounding box objects can be exported to the same Wavefront file.

+It is good to keep the default origin in Blender for the models as well as the bounding boxes.
+User-set origins are ignored by Blender when exporting Wavefront files.
+That can cause misalignments between bounding boxes and models, even if the origins of both have been properly set to a new position.